 UCT is required by US Federal Law (34CFR 668.16) to enforce standards of satisfactory academic progress (SAP) on students who wish to access US Federal Aid.
 The guidelines have been established to encourage students to maintain satisfactory academic progress towards their degree requirements.

-SAP, as described below, is evaluated at the end of each semester (June and November).
+SAP, as described below, is monitored at the end of each semester after the grades have been posted and at the end of each academic year for research degree students.
 Failure to maintain satisfactory progress may result in cancellation of financial aid awards and you may have to pay back any funds already received.
-You are also required to settle any outstanding fees immediately or by 30 June.
+You are also required to settle any outstanding fees immediately.

 Basic standards for satisfactory academic performance are as follows:

-An undergraduate student must complete their programme within a time-frame of not longer than 150% of the published length of the programme.
-For example, a student in a 3-year degree programme has 4.5 years to successfully complete the degree.
+Students must successfully complete their programme within a time-frame of not longer than 150% of the published length of the programme.
+Students must progress through their course at a pace which ensures that they will graduate within the maximum timeframe below.

 Financial Aid warning